nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 stuff and provide web-based tools to manage your site.
 On the other hand, with a Digital Ocean Droplet, you have complete control over the server and you're responsible for all system administration.
-More work but much more flexibility, which, for someone who likes to get their hands dirty, is actually a win/win.
+More work but much more flexibility, which, for someone who likes to get their hands dirty, is actually a win-win.

 # Steps